- Discovery Centre >

 COMING SOON Opportunities

-- The Harbour History Club - local history volunteers will reach out and work with the public to capturing oral history and collect memories relating to Rye Harbour and upload these onto the heritage screen unit for all visitors to see, learn from and enjoy.
+- The Harbour History Club - history club volunteers will reach out and work with the public in capturing oral history and collect visual memories like photographs relating to Rye Harbour and upload these onto the heritage screen unit for all visitors to see, learn from and enjoy.
 This will form an important intangible collection on the history of Rye Harbour.
-This role could also involve
+The role will also involve helping to develop local history events.

 Other volunteering opportunities include publicising the nature reserve at events such as fetes, festivals, meetings and open days; helping the staff to deliver events and education at the reserve; and making tea/coffee and selling gifts at the Friends winter lectures.
 Or, if you have a particular skill you would like to share, let us know – we may be able to find a use for it!